TDStrasser/KookaBlockly-Reference/docs/source/introduction.rst

 Using **KookaBlockly** is straightforward and enjoyable.

-Users can drag and drop graphical code blocks into the workspace, where they can be seamlessly interlocked or snapped together using sockets.
+Users can drag and drop visual code blocks into the workspace, where they can be seamlessly interlocked or snapped together using sockets.

 These sockets represent fundamental code concepts, including program controls (activation, termination, loops, and decisions), actions, and result computations (variables, values, mathematical and logical expressions).

-The intuitive graphical process empowers users to apply programming concepts and principles when designing scripts or programs, eliminating the need to worry about the syntax and semantics of MicroPython.
+The intuitive visual process empowers users to apply programming concepts and principles when designing scripts or programs, eliminating the need to worry about the syntax and semantics of MicroPython.

 With **KookaBlockly**, programming becomes an enjoyable and accessible endeavour.